Skip to content

 The Bernardsville Jaycees

-From 1959 through the early 1960’s the Somerset Hills Jaycees were the main sponsor, along with Chevrolet Dealers and the Bernardsville News, of the biggest soap box event in New Jersey.
-The winner of Somerset Hills soap box derby on June 14,1959 was Bryan Arndt of Bernardsville, New Jersey who then represented New Jersey at the National All American Soap Box Derby race in Akron, Ohio in August.
-A group of forty parents and boys participated at the inaugural event.
+From 1959 through the early 1960s, the Somerset Hills Jaycees were the main sponsor, along with Chevrolet Dealers and the Bernardsville News, of the biggest soapbox event in New Jersey.
+The Somerset Hills soap box derby winner on June 14, 1959, was Bryan Arndt of Bernardsville, New Jersey, who then represented New Jersey at the National All-American Soap Box Derby race in Akron, Ohio, in August.
+A group of forty parents and boys participated in the inaugural event.
 The race would run from the old flag pole circle by Bill’s TV down Mine Brook Road (Route 202) to the Bernards Inn.

 The derby course from the town circle downhill past the Liberty Theater and past the Bernards Inn in downtown Bernardsville.